DalCTF/HTBCTF2024/Pwn/Reconstruction/README.md

 [+] Correct value: [ 0x1337c0de ]
 ```
+Notice how it show the current value in register `r8` and its correct value.
+This means we have craft ASM instructions that put the correct value to the corresponding register.

 <br>

 Let's take a look at where we are in the code to get this output in `check()`: